Voten641/WordleMinecraft/README.md

 <br/>**Information**
 <br/>Languages Supported:  English, French(@louanben), Korean, Spanish
-<br/>If you have list of words in other languages than english and french you can send it to me and i'll add this to my plugin and tag you
+<br/>If you have list of words in other languages you can send it to me and i'll add this to my plugin and tag you

 <br/>**Please report all bugs and errors to me!**